Six Sense Spheres

 When the focus is on ordinary people, however, sutamaya-paññā is placed at the beginning.
 Generally speaking, people study and obtain formal knowledge, teachings, and information, which rouses faith and confidence.
 They examine and inspect these teachings, leading to an understanding of them, which is referred to as sutamaya-paññā.
 Based on this formal learning, they evaluate and contemplate it deeper, giving rise to a clear discernment of causality and of the interrelationship of things.
 This is cintāmaya-paññā.
 When they actively and determinedly apply these two initial kinds of wisdom and further investigate phenomena, knowledge (ñāṇa) arises and they realize the truth.
 Here the path (magga) gives rise to fruition (phala).
 This stage is referred to as bhāvanāmaya-paññā. {60}

 Note that for many people, although they obtain a great deal of information (suta), they do not necessarily develop wisdom (paññā).
-So in regard to the first factor, only some individuals apply their learning to give rise to wisdom comprised of learning (sutamaya-paññā).
+So in regard to the first factor, only some individuals apply their learning to give rise to wisdom resulting from learning (sutamaya-paññā).

 In the Vibhaṅga of the Abhidhamma, bhāvanāmaya-paññā is defined as samāpannassa-paññā, which literally means the ’wisdom of one who endeavours’ or the ’wisdom of one who has reached fulfilment’.
 (The term samāpanna may be variously translated as ’accompanying’, ’endeavouring’, ’completion’, or ’fulfilment’.
 It can be used in both a positive and a negative sense, for example: ’accomplished in the rules of training’; ’related to going forth (pabbajjā)’; ’full of envy and greed’; ’engaging in enjoyment and play’; ’accompanied by sorrow and lamentation’; ’brimful with a swift flowing current’.